Watchnight service: Moravianism

 In the Moravian Church, congregations observe a watchnight service on New Year's Eve, which is preceded by the celebration of the lovefeast.
 The three-hour watchnight service of Moravian Christians traces back to at least 1733.

 Methodism

 Following the lead of the Moravian Brethren who began having "watch" services in 1733, the founder of the Methodist Church, John Wesley, adopted watch night services in 1740, sometimes calling them Covenant Renewal Services.
 The services provided Methodist Christians with a godly alternative to times of drunken revelry, including New Year's Eve.
-Today, a Methodist watchnight service includes singing, spontaneous prayers and testimonials, as well as scripture readings and Holy Communion; the liturgy for this service, which is held on New Year's Eve, is found in Methodist liturgical books, such as The United Methodist Book of Worship.
+A Methodist watchnight service includes singing, spontaneous prayers and testimonials, as well as scripture readings and Holy Communion; the liturgy for this service, which is held on New Year's Eve, is found in Methodist liturgical books, such as The United Methodist Book of Worship.
+In Britain, this tradition is preserved in the Covenant Service, and the British Methodist Church lists hymns when this is done as a "Watchnight Service into New Year".

 Lutheranism

 In the Lutheran Churches, Watchnight Masses are celebrated with the purpose of "welcoming the new year with praises to Almighty God."